fabotao/GapClust/README.md

 ```
 ## Performance evaluation
   <img src="image/performance.png" width="1000" height="230" />

   In terms of rare cell detection, GapClust offers best performance compared with other methods, quantified by F<sub>1</sub> score.

   <img src="image/time_memory.png" width="1000" height="400" />

+As to compuation time and memory utilization, GapClust also displays unrivaled speed and memory efficiency, in comparison with other methods.

 ## Publications